 There is still plenty to do!
 Serenity Bay is shallow water along a beach with a waterfall and cave to explore.
 Directly across from this is an area with chairs in the water to sit and enjoy drinks and food.
 The Wind-Away River could easily be done on a float.
 To go interact with the animals at the Aviary, you don’t even have to get in the water but just walk through.
 Even at the Reef, a large portion is a wade-in area and the animals come right up in there.
 You can experience rays and sharks without ever getting fully in the water.

-When you arrive, your group with be directed to your personal attendant who takes your information, prints your badges, tells you what to do, and shows you the map – as much personal attention as you want.
-This is also where you are assigned a time for your reserved animal encounters.
+When you arrive, your group with be directed to your personal attendant who takes your information, prints your badges, tells you what to do, and shows you the Discovery Cove map – as much personal attention as you want.
+You realize even from the first desk that you’re in for a high-quality experience.
+You are assigned a time for your reserved animal encounters.
 If they don’t offer you a map, ask for one.
 They’re waterproof.

 Follow the tiki-torch lit trail through the jungle to be directed to the lockers available at that time.
 There you will get a properly sized wet suit or vest, swim masks, snorkel, and even animal-safe sunscreen.
 Change in the fully equipped bathroom and put your clean clothes in the provided locker.

-The water access and concessions close at 5.
+At Discovery Cove in Orlando, the water access and concessions close at 5 PM.
 Feel free to stay until then!
 Now is the time for you to go back to the restroom, take a shower with their included shampoo and body wash, dry off with their provided towel, and return your wet suit.
 The goggles will be returned at the exit; feel free to keep your snorkel.

-• Make sure your team knows that the zipper to the wet suit goes in the back.
+- Make sure your team knows that the zipper to the wet suit goes in the back.
 Or prepare to laugh at your husband.
-Hypothetically, of course.
+(Hypothetically, of course.
+Ha!)

-• Get a larger size for the wet suit than they recommend.
-You’ll regret squeezing in the smaller one just because of size labelling.
-Just do it and have a better day.
+- Get a larger size for the wet suit than they recommend.
+You’ll regret squeezing in the smaller one especially after a potty break.

-• Don’t forget to reapply the sunscreen.
-Even with the wet suit and reapplication twice, our arms still got pretty red.
+- Don’t forget to reapply the sunscreen.
+Even with the wet suit and reapplying twice, our arms still got burned.
 The SPF on the animal-safe sunscreen isn’t super high.
 With your arms extended snorkeling for hours, make sure you apply to those forearms.

-• Feel free to change to a locker closer to your “spot” if you end up far from your locker.
-It’s just a key that you leave in the locker.
-The park will have no idea you have moved.
+- Pick your own locker, but feel free to change to a closer locker your chairs are far away.
+You just leave the in the locker.
 Granted, we kept most of our stuff at our chair with no concern.

-Discovery Cove is not a last minute day trip but needs to be planned long in advance to get the best prices.
-Look for Good Friday deals in November and plan ahead!
-When we booked our trip, we saved hundreds of dollars booking Black Friday, the cost was not much more to get full admission to the other three Sea World parks for 14 days, and the dolphin excursion was half price.
+This is my favorite Orlando getaway for couples, but it should not be planned last minute.
+In order to get the best price on your This sounds amazing… but isn’t it expensive?
+When we booked our trip, we saved hundreds of dollars with a Black Friday Discovery Cove sale.
+The cost was not much more to get full admission to the other three Sea World parks for 14 days, and the dolphin excursion was half price.

 Think about how you don’t have to pay for parking or a locker or food or snacks or haul all that stuff around.
 And it’s magical.
 I suggest you talk to a travel agent about getting a good deal.
 If you need one, please contact my friends at K&R Travel Connect.